Writing your grievance procedure

 - Indicate that you will try to resolve most grievances informally, eg by discussions with the employee's immediate manager.

 - Identify an alternative person with whom a grievance should be raised if the usual person is the subject of the grievance.
 For example, if the line manager is the person with whom grievances should be first raised but they are the subject of the grievance, the procedure should name someone else, eg the line manager's manager.

 - Set out to whom the employee should appeal if they are not satisfied with the outcome of the initial grievance hearing - see appeals against grievance decisions.

 - State that, if possible, a manager previously uninvolved in the matter will hear the appeal.

 - Give time limits for each stage, particularly for lodging and hearing the appeal.

 - Mention that the employee has the right to be accompanied by a colleague or union representative at any meeting.

 You should involve your employees and, where appropriate, their representatives, when putting together your grievance procedure.

-If you have any workplace representatives, it may be preferable for you to carry out this consultation through them, ie either with the trade union or, if there is none, elected employee representatives.
+If you have any workplace representatives, it may be advisable for you to carry out this consultation through them, ie either with the trade union or, if there is none, elected employee representatives.